 “What an old man sees sitting down, a young man cannot see standing up”.

-Joe Onwukeme: An Idealist, is a Social & Political Affairs Analyst.
-Writes From Enugu.
+Written by Joe Onwukeme, a Social & Political Affairs Analyst.